 - Unity Editor.

-Of course, we are going to start with perhaps the most popular SDK for AR app development.
 Even though you can use it for free, this option is good only for hobbyists, because it comes with limited functionality and watermarks.
 The main features that Vuforia offers developers include:

 - Vuforia Object Scanner: recognizing 2D and 3D objects;